lgeek/gnu-linux-on-acer-chromebook-13/readme.md

 Prerequisites
 -------------

-Build system: install cgpt, uboot-tools, vboot-utils and Chrome OS developer keys (vboot-kernel-utils / chromeos-devkeys / etc) and a cross-compilation toolchain for ARM if building on another platform.
+Build system: install cgpt, uboot-tools, vboot-utils and Chrome OS developer keys (vboot-kernel-utils / chromeos-devkeys / etc).

+To build on a platform other than ChromeOS, a cross-compilation toolchain for ARM is required.
+In Debian based systems this toolchain is bundled in the package `gcc-arm-none-eabi`.

 Developer mode on Chromebook